amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 the addition of a more modern desktop from 1992, AmigaOS 3.

-To change from the default 640×256 resolution to something like 1280×720 or 1920×1080 for use with a 16:9 HD display, double-click the "Amiga" disk icon, then "Prefs", then "ScreenMode" to select the resolution.
-Locate the ones starting with "MiSTer:", and pick the one you prefer.
+To change from the default 640×256 resolution to something like 1280×720 or 1920×1080 for use with a 16:9 HD display, hold down the right mouse button and select your preferred resolution from the ScreenMode menu.

 Non-working games: